jcleeper65/Food-Trucks-Indiana/README.md

-# Food Trucks Indiana
+# Food Trucks in Indianapolis

 Based on my research of the food trucks in the Indianapolis area, there is a wide selection of cuisines.
+Many of these are not for people who are watching their weight.
+These Mexican, American, and Italian food trucks are loaded with carbs.
+These trucks would be great to warm up and fill up in the harsh winters.
+A lot of these trucks would be great for sporting events with most of them having grilled meats on their menus.
+A good portion of these trucks stay open late so a late-night food run is definitely a possibility.
+One thing that is saddening is the lack of breakfast food trucks.
+This could mean that there is a lack of events in the mornings.
+Overall, the food truck scene is strong and needs to be talked about to grow!